Fertilising your house plants: everything you need to know

 But which fertiliser to choose?

 You can go to the garden centre and get something like Miraclegro, but I would recommend getting a specific hydroponic fertiliser (one that can be used with soil) because they contain ALL the nutrients a plant will need.
-A regular house plant fertiliser may only provide nitrogen, phosphorus and potassium.

 I use General Hydroponics Flora System, but it can be an expensive initial outlay (though it’ll last for YEARS).